Freedom Circle logo

 The assertion that labor is the sole determinant of value is hard to accept just based upon common sense and experience.
 The assertion that only labor gives an object value ignores the fact that many natural objects in which no labor has been invested—such as scenic views, pure water, gems and minerals, and wild fruits and vegetables—have economic value.
 Also the labor theory cannot by its nature account for the fact that people value some natural objects, such as diamonds, tremendously more than other natural objects, such as leaves.

-Related Topics: Communism, Free Market, Labor, Wages
+Related Topics: Communism, Labor, Market economy, Wages

 Natural Resources Aren't Finite, by Julian Simon, Cato Institute Commentary, 4 Mar 1997